 Our research has found only one study to date that looked at platinum in the breast milk of mothers that with silicone implants.
 It included 18 women with silicone breast implants and 5 women without ( the control group).
 The authors examined blood, urine, hair, nails, sweat and the breast milk of these women.

 The concentration of platinum in blood did not differ between mothers with exposure to silicone through implants and those without.
 Both groups did have detectable levels of platinum thought to be related to environmental exposure.
 Similarly the concentration of platinum in urine did not differ between mothers with exposure to silicone through implants and those without.

 However, there was a significant difference in platinum concentration in the hair, nails, sweat and breast milk in the implant group versus the control group, where no platinum was detected.

 The study concluded that women with silicone breast implants had much higher levels of platinum than women without implants whereas saline implants did not contain any platinum.
 However, the methodology of the study has been questioned.

 Bottom Line: Due to the small sample size, more research needs to be done to replicate these findings.
 However, it does raise some questions about platinum in breast milk.
-If mothers are concerned about platinum or silicone in their breast milk, Lactation Lab offer custom test kits to measure the levels of the components of their milk, along with recommendations for how to address any concerns.
+If mothers are concerned about platinum or silicone in their breast milk, Lactation Lab offers a Premium Breast Milk Test kit which can detect for the presence in milk to 1 part per billion, along with recommendations for how to address any concerns.

 Levine J., Trachtman H., Gold D., Pettei M. Esophageal Dysmotility in Children of breast fed by mothers with silicone breast implants: long-term follow-up and response to treatment.
 Digestive Disease Science 1996;41:1600-03.